umccr/agha-data-validation-pipeline/README.md

 - **batch_notification** - Will notify via slack when batch job completed
     - The lambda will notify when batch job has completed with validation or have completed move from staging to store bucket.
-    - The lambda will be invoked after updating dynamodb (s3_event_recorder lambda) _*arguments are defined below_
+    - The lambda will be invoked after updating dynamodb (s3_event_recorder lambda)
+- **gdr_s3_data_sharing** - Will share data via s3 from store bucket to destination bucket
+    - The lambda will add new policy to batch instance role for s3-data-sharing.
+    - The lambda will create and submit batch job to copy over files to s3.
+_*arguments are defined below_

 ##### Lambdas layer